cristhosebyrasp/Intro_to_Django/week1/step1.md

 # Web development

+Before we dive in, I would like to show you the big picture when learn Django can take to.
+Let's introduce some terms that you may came across, if you inspire to become a web developer.
 The term ```front-end``` refers to the user interface, while ```back-end``` means the server, application and database that work behind the scenes to deliver information to the user.
 To becoming a ```full-stack``` developer can be challenging and requires constant learning.
 You will need to know a backend framework, such as Django and a front-end framework, such as HTML.

 # Front-end Development